 Nonprofit Website Accessibility: 4 Simple Steps to Make Your Website More Accessible

-As a nonprofit, your organization has an impressive trait: making change and pushing back against your community’s (and humanity’s) biggest struggles.
-With that mission comes the responsibility to provide access to all, which includes improving your web accessibility.
+As a nonprofit, your organization has an impressive trait: making change and pushing back against your community's biggest struggles.
+With that mission comes responsibility to provide access to all.
+Including improving your web accessibility.

 How to Make Your Nonprofit Website More Accessible

-Website accessibility is becoming increasingly important in the online space and is designed to help everyone be included and have access to the same information.
+Website accessibility is increasingly important and it's designed to help everyone be included and have access to the same information.

-With more people discovering your website, understanding your mission, and noticing your impact, your community will continue to grow, and you’ll connect with donors who would never have found you otherwise.
+With more people discovering your website, understanding your mission, and noticing your impact, your community grows.
+You connect with donors you'd never have found otherwise.

-Your nonprofit might have the ethical encouragement to create an accessible website, but it may also have a legal responsibility.
-Many nonprofit websites are also subject to ADA or state accessibility laws.
+Your nonprofit might feel the ethical pull to create an accessible website.
+You may also have a legal responsibility.
+Many nonprofit websites are subject to ADA or state accessibility laws.

 1. Add alt text to your images

-Image alts should provide a description of what is included in the image, most often with context.
-Alt text helps screen-reading tools describe the image to the visually impaired (as well as allowing search engines to crawl your website better).
+Image alts should describe what's in the image, usually with context.
+Alt text helps screen-reading tools describe the image to people with visual impairments.
+Bonus: it also helps search engines crawl your website better.

 2. Add visuals to explain complicated ideas or data

-When working with complex ideas or data, it’s important to present the information in a way that’s understandable to everyday readers.
-While infographics are a great tool to simplify data, they should be paired with an image description to match.
+When working with complex ideas or data, present the information in ways everyday readers can understand.
+Infographics are great tools to simplify data, but they should be paired with an image description.

-Infographics can highlight, explain, and enhance text-based information, making it easier for donors and your community to grasp.
+Infographics can highlight, explain, and enhance text-based information, making it easier for donors and your community to grasp your impact.

 3. Keep navigation simple and clear

-ADA compliance requires that you provide multiple ways to reach any page on your website, and adding navigation bars to your website is the most effective way to do so.
-For example, have a top navigation bar or menu, a footer with a navigation menu, and add a “search” option to your navigation.
-Other ways to help include creating a table of contents and a sitemap.
+ADA compliance requires that you provide multiple ways to reach any page on your website.
+Navigation bars are the most effective way to do this.
+Add a top nav, a footer menu, and a search option.
+Create a table of contents and a sitemap for good measure.

-Keeping your navigation simple, clear, and easily accessible helps visitors with vision impairment and/or cognitive impairment navigate your nonprofit’s website and find the information or pages they’re looking for.
+Simple, clear navigation helps visitors with vision impairment and those with cognitive impairment navigate your site and find what they're looking for.

 4. Have appropriate text size and contrast

-Accessibility also applies to the text on your website and in your documents, along with the contrast—and if you’re looking to make it accessible for all, you may want to consider changing the font type/style in your nonprofit’s branding.
+Accessibility applies to the text on your website and in your documents.
+Same goes for contrast.
+If accessibility is a priority (and it should be), you may need to adjust your font type and style in your nonprofit's branding.

 • 12 - 16pt on Mobile